RAK7437/RAK7437C LoRaWAN Configuration

 Auto Add Devices

-Automatically adds end devices to the LNS when they send join requests, which reduces the need for manual setup.
+Automatically adds end devices to the LNS upon receiving join requests, reducing the need for manual setup.

 Batch Add Devices

-Enables bulk registration of end devices through CSV upload or auto-generation, making it ideal for large-scale deployments.
+Enables bulk registration of end devices via CSV upload or auto-generation, making it ideal for large-scale deployments.

 Packet Forwarder

 In this mode, the gateway forwards LoRaWAN packets to an external network server.
-All packet processing, device management, and data routing are managed by the external server.
+All packet processing, device handheld, and data routing are managed by the external server.

 Supported Network Servers

-Depending on the protocol type you choose, the gateway supports the following external network servers.
+Depending on the chosen protocol type, the gateway supports the following external network servers.
 Each listed server includes a link to its corresponding configuration guide.

 Semtech UDP GWMP Protocol